cmbi/metadome/README.md

 An `information` entry consists of:
 * chromosome : ['1-23', 'X'], excluding 'Y'.
 String type.
-* locus : position on the chromosome.
+* chromosome_position : position on the chromosome.
 Numeric type.
-* gene_position : the position in the cDNA of the gene that matches the locus.
+* cDNA_position : the position in the cDNA of the gene that matches the locus.
+Numeric type
+* uniprot_position : the sequence position of the protein that matched the locus.
 Numeric type
 * strand : '+' or '-'.
 String type
 * allele : one of the four nucleotide 'A', 'T', 'C', 'G'.
 String type.
 * codon : 'ATG',